BC Sales Tax (GST & PST) Calculator 2025

 Sales Taxes in British Columbia

-British Columbia is one of the provinces in Canada that charges separate 7% Provincial Sales Tax (PST) and 5% federal Goods and Services Tax (GST).
+British Columbia is one of the provinces in Canada that charges separate 7% Provincial Sales Tax (PST) and 5% federal Goods and Services Tax (GST), with the total tax rate being 12%.
 Most goods and services are charged both taxes, with a number of exceptions.

 Fixed